dotnet/roslyn/docs/compilers/terrapin.md

 ### Running the validator on .NET Framework
 The expectation is that for Windows we should be able to use .NET Core to run the validator for binaries that were produced using the .NET Framework compiler.
 The runtime differences we are worried about for Unix operating systems don't have the same problems on Windows.
 Hence any .NET Runtime which can execute the compiler should be able to do provenance validation.

 It's possible we will find differences here though in the real world.
-In which case we will need to have a mode for `dotnet-roslyn-validator` where by it will shell out to a .NET Framework process to do the validation.
+In which case we will need to have a mode for `dotnet-build-validator` where by it will shell out to a .NET Framework process to do the validation.

 ### Line ending issues
-In order for validation to succeed it is important for `dotnet-roslyn-validator` to receive source files that have the same line endings as the one's provided to the original compilation.
+In order for validation to succeed it is important for `dotnet-build-validator` to receive source files that have the same line endings as the one's provided to the original compilation.
 These factor into items like the checksum of source files stored in PDBs, the content of string literals, etc ...

 It's possible that the information provided by source link is not sufficient to properly recreate files with correct line endings.
 Consider that a `.gitattributes` file could change how line endings are used on different operating systems.

-We need to see how much of a problem this is in practice before we decide how to approach it.
-One possible solution is as simple as giving customers guidance on how to handle line endings in a provenance friendly manner.
+This is a problem the debugger team hits today and has solved with a [simple algorithm](https://github.com/dotnet/sourcelink/pull/678/files#diff-3339ce7022ba5de3029d3f15bdf8ca585905bad4f25077ca1b1616c31d841c62R258-R290) we can replicate here.
+Essentially if the file has consistent LF or CRLF line endings and the SHA don't match, flip the line endings.
+If that matches then use that version.

 ### Future expansions
 This document is written to describe how validation will work for the C# and VB compilers but those are not the only tools in the .NET SDK which create or modify DLLs.
 Other tools include, but is not limited to, the F# compiler and IL trimmer.